 The current university guidelines for the minor require seven courses (twenty-eight units), of which twenty units must be upper division.
 (See “Undergraduate Minors and Programs of Concentration.”)

-Particularly well-prepared students are invited to join a freshman honors program, which includes weekly participation in small faculty seminars (Revelle 20).
+Particularly well-prepared students are invited to join a first-year student honors program, which includes weekly participation in small faculty seminars (Revelle 20).
 Acceptance into the honors program at admission is automatic for Regents Scholars, Jacobs Scholars, and Chancellor Scholars.
-New freshmen entering with a high school GPA of 3.8 or higher; reading and writing new SAT scores of 37; and math new SAT score of 35 or higher, will be invited to enroll.
-Admission to the program’s winter and spring quarter seminar is offered to those freshmen who achieve a 3.7 GPA in at least twelve graded units per quarter, taken at UC San Diego during the previous quarter.
+New first-year students entering with a high school GPA of 3.8 or higher; reading and writing new SAT scores of 37; and math new SAT score of 35 or higher, will be invited to enroll.
+Admission to the program’s winter and spring quarter seminar is offered to those first-year students who achieve a 3.7 GPA in at least twelve graded units per quarter, taken at UC San Diego during the previous quarter.

 Quarterly provost honors, honors at graduation, departmental honors, and Phi Beta Kappa honors are awarded.
 Outstanding graduating seniors are honored at graduation each year.
 An honors reception and awards ceremony are held in spring quarter for the top two hundred Revelle students (from all class levels).
 For additional information, see “Revelle Honors Programs” and “Honors.”

 Students may participate in the UC Education Abroad Program (EAP) and Opportunities Abroad Program (OAP) while still making regular progress toward graduation.
 Information on EAP/OAP is detailed in the Education Abroad Program section of the UC San Diego General Catalog.
 Interested students should contact the Study Abroad UC San Diego office in the Matthews Quad Building and visit the website at http://studyabroad.ucsd.edu.
 Financial aid recipients may apply aid to the program and special study abroad scholarships may be available.